Crafts, cooking, and natural health are a few of the interests I enjoy writing about.

-Orchids do great in a climate that matches their natural environment, so a subtropical climate like Southern Florida and the Florida Keys is perfect.
-You will want to match the climate they prefer in your garden before undertaking the project of attaching an orchid to a tree.
+Orchids thrive in a climate that matches their natural environment, so a subtropical climate like Southern Florida and the Florida Keys is perfect.
+You will want to match the climate they prefer in your garden before attempting to attach an orchid to a tree.

 How to Graft or Bind an Orchid to a Tree in Your Garden